curityio/oauth-agent-kotlin-spring-fapi/doc/Setup.md

 ## Run Integration Tests

-Run Spock integration tests with the following command.\
+Stop the API, then run Spock integration tests with the following command.\
 This spins up an instance of the API that uses a test configuration.\
 Integration tests use Wiremock to mock responses from the Curity Identity Server.